Packaging

 Designing packaging to be recyclable

-• We are increasing the recyclability of the primary and secondary packaging used in our products.
-This requires us to address challenging packaging materials such as labels and be flexible in order to find alternative solutions.
+• We are enhancing the recyclability of both primary and secondary packaging in our product lines.
+This effort involves finding solutions for challenging packaging materials, such as labels, and being adaptable in our approach to identify alternative solutions.

 Under a new Packaging Sustainability Policy, our Thai operations have committed to prioritising green packaging.
 This means, we will consider the impact of our packaging – be it aluminium cans, plastic or paper – from the design and development stage, to disposal post-consumption.
 This is supported by a Packaging Intensity Ratio Roadmap that is closely monitored.

 In both Malaysia and Thailand, we encourage responsible post-consumption behaviour through school recycling programmes.
-Organised since 2007, the nationwide programme in Malaysia saw participation by 756 schools in 2019.
+Organised since 2007, the nationwide programme in Malaysia saw participation by over 1,700 schools in 2024.
 More importantly, the program has to date, prevented about 5 million kg of recyclable material from going to the landfill.

 Further underlining our commitment to post-consumption management, F&NHB has become a founding member of the Malaysian Recycling Alliance (MAREA), a voluntary Extended Producer Responsibility (EPR) organisation that focuses on significantly improving the collection and recycling of post-consumer packaging through a multi-stakeholder approach.

 Through MAREA, F&NHB will be collaborating with the Malaysian Government and other stakeholders, including consumers, waste collectors, recyclers and industry players, to drive the singular goal of a greener Malaysia through circular economy solutions.
 MAREA is currently one of the stakeholder groups actively contributing to developing the Malaysia Plastic Sustainability Roadmap by the Ministry of Environment.
-In 2022, MAREA has embarked on a collaboration with the Malaysia Ministry of Housing and Local Government (KPKT) to conduct an EPR pilot study in Langkawi Island to be implemented in three phases over 15 months.
+To-date, MAREA has piloted seven recyclable collection projects by partnering with local councils in Ampang Jaya, Kuala Selangor, Kuala Lumpur and Kuching, and recyclers to promote waste separation at source and facilitate recycling collection.

 Our 2025 Commitments